wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

     echo -e "\n\nEnd of the script.\n"

-With this script, you will get a result similar to the following:
+Running the script provides a result similar to the following:

 .. code-block:: console